 100 supporters · €100 each.
-Help restore La Civetta — a 1960s Venetian boat — before the journey begins.
-Six supporters drawn at random: one wins a signed mosaic, five win a 4-day mosaic workshop in Venice.
+Help restore La Civetta, a 1960s Venetian boat, before the journey begins.
+Ten supporters drawn at random: one wins a signed mosaic, four win a 4-day Animal Portrait workshop, five win a 3-day Colours workshop in Venice, all ten discover Venice by boat with Romualdo.

 Become a supporter

 The cost is 10.000 euros.
-So I decided to do something I have never done before: invite 100 supporters to make this happen with me.
+So I decided to do something I had never done before: ask 100 people to make this possible with me.

 A traditional Venetian squero will carry out the full repair: hull work, wood treatment, waterproofing, and replacement of the damaged sections.
 Every stage will be documented and shared.

-Six supporters will be drawn at random on 30 September 2026, live on Instagram, with an independent witness present.
+Ten supporters will be drawn at random on 12 July 2026, live on Instagram, with an independent witness present.
 The first number drawn wins the mosaic.
-The next five each win a 4-day mosaic workshop in my Venice studio.
+The next four each win a 4-day Animal Portrait workshop.
+The last five each win a 3-day Colours workshop.
+All in my Venice studio.

-The Fox is the piece I am most known for.
-Made in marble and Murano glass, using the contemporary technique of the Scuola di Spilimbergo.
-I have made several versions of it over the years.
-I decided to make one more — and to offer it to one of the supporters of this project, drawn at random.
+The Fox is certainly the mosaic that put Artefact Mosaic Studio on the map.
+Only two other versions exist besides this one.
+I've decided to make a fourth, in Murano smalti, using the contemporary technique of the Scuola di Spilimbergo, and to offer it to one of the supporters of this project, drawn at random.
 Same technique, same materials, same scale.
 Signed and numbered.
 Shipped worldwide at no cost to the winner.

-Five supporters each win a 4-day workshop at Venice Mosaic Classes — the school I run with Alessandra Di Gennaro in the Castello district of Venice.
-Each winner chooses one theme among three:
+Nine supporters each win a workshop at Venice Mosaic Classes, the school I run with Alessandra Di Gennaro in the Castello district of Venice.

-Animals — composition, rhythm, colour and orientation in the contemporary Spilimbergo method, with marble, Murano glass and mortar.
+Four × 4-day Animal Portrait workshop.
+Composition, rhythm, colour and orientation in the contemporary Spilimbergo method, with marble, Murano glass and mortar.
+The full path from sketch to finished portrait.

-Colours — mastering gradients and chromatic transitions, even with limited materials.
+Five × 3-day Colours workshop.
+Mastering gradients and chromatic transitions, even with limited materials.
+The discipline behind every Venetian mosaic.

 All materials and tools are provided.
 Teaching in English, French or Italian, in a group of no more than five students.
 Travel and accommodation in Venice are not included.
 The workshop is redeemable within 18 months of the draw, on a date agreed with the studio.
 Full programme details at venicemosaicclasses.com.